 Dimensions

-usage analytics (UA) dimensions are metadata gathered by the search interface and sent with the performed UA events to indicate the context of the recorded events.
+Coveo Analytics dimensions are metadata gathered by the search interface and sent with the performed events to indicate the context of the recorded events.
 You can use dimensions to better understand or filter metrics.

-When end users perform actions in a Coveo-powered interface (for example, search interfaces, case creation panels, web pages), events are logged (see Usage analytics events).
+When end users perform actions in a Coveo-powered interface (for example, search interfaces, case creation panels, web pages), events are logged.
 Events come with a set of metadata (default or custom) that describe the context of an end-user action.
-These events and their related metadata are sent to the Coveo UA database.
+These events and their related metadata are sent to the Coveo Analytics database.
+To learn more about events, see Events.

-Each event metadata must be associated with a dimension to be available and leveraged in UA reports.
+Each event metadata must be associated with a dimension to be available and leveraged in Coveo Analytics reports.
 Coveo organizations come with a set of dimensions already associated with most standard metadata but user-defined dimensions can also be implemented to better scope the search solution to a specific context.

 Standard dimensions